 7. Maintain a Temperature Range of Between 50°F and 75°F (10°C to 24°C)

-Aloe plants are capable of surviving much higher temperatures, particularly during the day and in my experience tolerate a scorching hot day in the Summer sun without problems.
+Aloe plants can survive much higher temperatures, particularly during the day, and in my experience, tolerate a scorching hot day in the Summer sun without problems.

-However it should be noted that if the temperature does go high for a long time then growth slows down considerable to conserve resources and moisture.
+However, it should be noted that if the temperature does go high for a long time, then growth slows down considerably to conserve resources and moisture.

-If the aloe gets too cold from being on a window sill in the Winter it may go slightly yellow or brown, in which case you may need to find a warmer location for your aloe plant.
+If the aloe gets too cold from being on a window sill in the Winter, it may go slightly yellow or brown, so you may need to find a warmer location for your aloe plant.

 (Read my article, how to revive a dying aloe vera plant).